Yevpatoria: Names of asteroid number 6489 and number 24648

-Asteroid number 6489 has a name Golevka, which has a complicated origin.
-In 1995, Golevka was studied simultaneously by three radar observatories across the world: Goldstone in California, Eupatoria RT-70 radio telescope (Yevpatoriya is sometimes romanized as Evpatoria or Eupatoria (Russian origin)) and Kashima in Japan.
+Asteroid number 6489 has the name Golevka, which has a complicated origin.
+In 1995, Golevka was studied simultaneously by three radar observatories across the world: Goldstone in California, Eupatoria RT-70 radio telescope (Yevpatoriya is sometimes romanized as Evpatoria or Eupatoria (Russian origin), and Kashima in Japan.
 'Gol-Ev-Ka' comes from the first few letters of each observatory's name; it was proposed by the discoverer following a suggestion by Alexander L. Zaitsev.

-Asteroid 24648 Evpatoria was discovered 1985 Sept.
-19 by Nikolai Chernykh and Lyudmila Chernykh at the Crimean Astrophysical Observatory, and named in honor of Evpatoria (transliteration from Russian to English, thus Yevpatoriya).
+Asteroid 24648 Evpatoria was discovered on September 19, 1985, by Nikolai Chernykh and Lyudmila Chernykh at the Crimean Astrophysical Observatory, and named in honor of Evpatoria (transliteration from Russian to English).
 The minor planet marked the occasion of the 2500th anniversary of the town in 2003.